AbsaOSS/hyperdrive-trigger/src/main/ui-angular/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ### Linting code
-Run `ng lint` to have the code linted.
+Run `npm run lint` to have the code linted.
+Run `npm run lint:fix` to have the code automatically fixed.
+Note: `ng lint` is disabled, because the Angular CLI still relies on the deprecated TSLint.

 ### Running unit tests
 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).